Josh-TX/my-expense-report/README.md

 ### Recommended Version?

-If you know how to host a docker container, I recommend that.
+If you know how to host a docker container, I recommend the self-hosted version.
 Otherwise, I recommend starting with the web version, and if you like it, switch to the desktop version.
-While there shouldn't be any problems with localStorage, I trust the desktop app's storage more.
+Although there shouldn't be any problems with localStorage, I trust the desktop app's storage more.
 Fortunately, changing versions is easy.
-You can export your data (Transaction and Category-Rules) from any version, and then import them into a different version.
+You can export your data (Transactions and Category-Rules) from any version, and then import them into a different version.

 # Usage Guide